evant/android-studio-unit-test-plugin/README.md

 * The relative path for Robolectric's `@Config(manifest = "path")` is different between gradle and Android Studio.

   This is because when creating a run configuration, the path is by default relative to your project root, whereas when running it from gradle it's correctly relative to your apps root.
 To fix, edit the JUnit run configuration and change `Working Directory` to point to your app root.

-* Android Studio is not recognizing the test directories when first opening the project.

-  Starting with `0.8.*`, Android Studio does not automatically refresh the project when it's opened.
-Doing this manually should fix this.